olofk/fusesoc/doc/source/fusesoc.rst

 Its main purpose is to increase reuse of IP cores and be an aid for creating, building and simulating SoC solutions.

-The package manager part can be seen as an apt, portage, yum, dnf, pacman for FPGA/ASIC IP cores.
-A simple ini file describes mainly which files the IP core contains, which other IP cores it depends on and where FuseSoC shall fetch the code.

-A collection of cores together with a top-level is called a system, and systems can be simulated or passed through the FPGA vendor tools to build a loadable FPGA image.

-Currently FuseSoc supports simulations with ModelSim, Icarus Verilog, Verilator, GHDL, Isim and Xsim.
-It also supports building FPGA images with Project Icestorm, Xilinx ISE and Altera Quartus.

 Core description files
 ----------------------

 capi (Core API) is the format for core description files.
-Current version is version 1.0.
-A capi 1.0 file is identified by the string “CAPI=1” in the beginning of a file.
-The rest of the file is a standard INI_ file that is compatible with Python’s configparser_ module.
-The options available for ``.core`` files are described in the link:capi1{outfilesuffix}[Core API definition]
+Current version is version 2.0.
+A capi 2.0 file is identified by the string “CAPI=2” in the beginning of a file.
+The rest of the file is a standard YAML_ file.

-link:createcore{outfilesuffix}[This tutorial] describes how to create your own .core files

 Core naming rules
 -----------------